surrsurus/gazelle/README.md

 # Why Gazelle?
 Gazelle is:
 - **Easy to setup**
   - Have Python 2?
 You can run Gazelle.
-Gazelle requires no external dependencies.
+Gazelle requires no external dependencies (that shouldn't be already downloaded)
 - **Inspired by LISP and Scheme**
-  - Gazelle code is written entirely with prefix notation in the form `(proc args)` like LISP and Scheme
+  - Gazelle code is written entirely with prefix notation in the form `(procedure expression)`
-  - Functions are simply labels attached to lambda expressions, anything you can do with lambda calculus, you can do here.
+  - Gazelle has no true AST, instead the programmer ends up directly coding the AST for Gazelle to interpret
+  - Only 3 fundamental types: Atoms, Lists, and Procedures
 - **Extendable**
-  - Adding features to Gazelle is simple and easy through editing the python source
+  - Adding features to Gazelle is simple and easy through editing the python source or via directly programming in Gazelle itself

-The interpreter has a REPL and can run gazelle files, everything you need to get started when coding in gazelle!
+The interpreter has a REPL and can run gazelle files, and contains everything you need to get started when coding.

 # Not convinced?
 Gazelle can be used to write answers to Project Euler questions.
 Here's problem 1:

-`(sum (compress (range 1000) (map (lamb (n) (or (= (% n 5) 0) (= (% n 3) 0))) (range 1000))))`
+`(return (sum (filter (\ (n) (or (= (% n 5) 0) (= (% n 3) 0))) (range 1000))))`

 # How to use